 Around this time Anja also made the decision to follow her heart abroad yet again, this time to be with her now husband, Mr Mike Stax of San Diego.
 However, before she left for the US we managed to squeeze in our only non-Toe Rag recording session at the fabulous but sadly no more Pathway studios, a tour of Italy (the first of many trips to that wonderful country we were to undertake in the next few years) and a handful of blinding UK gigs, including an appearance at the first Wild Weekend alongside such legendary combos as ? & The Mysterians, The Thanes, Thee Headcoats and The 5-6-7-8s.

-By early 2000 those tensions had become too much for everyone, so it was time for another change of bassplayer.
+By early 2000 it was time for another change of bassplayer.
 This time we decided to "keep it in the family" as it were, by asking John, with whom I was already playing in The Napiers and who was to later marry Sophie, to step in.
-Tensions disappeared, a pleasant atmosphere returned, and over the next 6 months we embarked on loads of foreign tours, covering France, Belgium, Holland, Italy & Norway, before calling it a day after a particularly fine gig in Oslo.
+Over the next 6 months we embarked on loads of foreign tours, covering France, Belgium, Holland, Italy & Norway, before calling it a day after a particularly fine gig in Oslo.
 By this time, not only had "3 Furburgers" come out, but we'd also recorded a split 12" single with 54 Nude Honeys.
 Both of these records were released by Vinyl Japan and are adorned with fantastic Vince Ray artwork.